Reigate Grammar School: Closure, 1859-1862

-Modern History
+Modern history

-From 1875, the school was under the control of a board of governors, four co-optative and ten elected by the Borough Council.
-After 1909, management was placed in the hands of a board of governors appointed by the Borough Council and Surrey Country Council.
-Under the Education Act of 1944 it became a voluntary aided grammar school, providing access on the basis of academic ability as measured by the 11-Plus examination.
+From 1875, the school was under the control of a board of governors, four co-optative and ten elected by the borough council.
+After 1909, management was placed in the hands of a board of governors appointed by the borough council and Surrey Country Council.
+Under the Education Act 1944 it became a voluntary aided grammar school, providing access on the basis of academic ability as measured by the 11-Plus examination.
 In 1976, it converted to its current fee-paying independent status; pupils already studying there continued to not pay fees.
 At the same time the sixth form was opened up to girls.
 In 1993, the school became fully co-educational.
 In 2003, the school merged with a local prep school St. Mary's School.
 This is now called Reigate St Mary's Prep and Choir School and serves as the junior school, taking children from three to eleven, most of whom then proceed to the senior school.

-School life

-Terms

-As in most schools in England, there are three terms in the academic year.